ClojureBridge/organizing/Money-Things.md

 ### Finance Team

 The Finance Team is comprised of Lillie Chilen, Rachel Myers, Luke Morris, Austin Putman, Sarah Allen, and Sarah Mei.
+Finance things should be emailed to finance@railsbridge.org.

 ## Sample Budget